Vikings choose Rams' Kevin O'Connell as their new head coach

 A deal with O'Connell cannot be completed until after Los Angeles plays the Cincinnati Bengals in the Super Bowl on Feb.
 13. But the Vikings on Wednesday night had begun informing the other finalists in their coaching search they would not get the job, sources said.

-The Vikings spent most of Wednesday interviewing Michigan head coach Jim Harbaugh, but never made him a job offer, said a source with knowledge of the discussions.
+The Vikings spent most of Wednesday interviewing Michigan head coach Jim Harbaugh but never made him a job offer, a source with knowledge of the discussions said.
 According to multiple news media reports, Harbaugh has informed Michigan he is returning to the school.

 The Vikings chose O'Connell, 36, after conducting a second interview in Los Angeles with him on Monday.
 The Vikings also had second interviews with Rams defensive coordinator Raheem Morris and Giants defensive coordinator Patrick Graham.